Architecture in Fort Wayne

 Museum of Art

 The architect of the Fort Wayne Museum of Art, Walter Netsch, was careful to "pay respect to Louis Kahn's performing arts center in a gentle, yet useful, forceful way."
-Curved skylights and the geometric configuration of the museum is his answer along with the clear unity of the museum's three functions: exhibition, education, and administration.
-FWMoA was Netsch's third major art museum project, as he also designed the east wing of the Art Institute Chicago and the art museum at Miami University, Oxford, Ohio.
-Groundbreaking of the original building began on April 4, 1982 and was dedicated just over two years later on April 15, 1984.
+Curved skylights and the geometric configuration of the museum are his answer along with the clear unity of the museum's three functions: exhibition, education, and administration.
+FWMoA was Netsch's third major art museum project, as he also designed the east wing of the Art Institute of Chicago and the art museum at Miami University, Oxford, Ohio.
+Groundbreaking of the original building began on April 4, 1982, and was dedicated just over two years later on April 15, 1984.
 The museum stayed much the same until a major renovation of the building in 2010, which added over 10,000 square feet of gallery space and storage.

 Allen County Courthouse